 Yogurt is kinda like beef jerky.
 Sometimes it's good for you, sometimes it's not, and it can be hard to know which brands are okay to eat.

-Well, now you can settle your doubts once and for all, as we're going to cover exactly what you need to know about your keto yogurt options.
+What are the best yogurts for keto?
+Settle your doubts once and for all, as we're going to cover exactly what you need to know about your keto-friendly yogurt options.

 WHAT IS YOGURT?

 Yogurt is simply milk or other combinations of dairy products combined with an active culture (aka hungry, friendly bacteria).

 Combine and leave the milk and bacteria alone for a few hours so the bacteria eats up all the tasty sugars (lactose) and converts that lactose sugar into lactic acid, and you've got yogurt.

 There's obviously nuance in the process and choice of ingredients, but the fundamentals are pretty straightforward.

 What's the difference between Greek yogurt and regular yogurt?

 Greek yogurt is just strained three times, so most of the liquid (whey) remaining in the mixture of milk and bacteria is removed, which is what makes Greek yogurt so thick.
 It's basically just concentrated yogurt, which is why Greek yogurt products are higher in protein.